🧬

 Are they easy to train?

-They are intelligent but independent; they require a confident owner who understands positive reinforcement training.
+They are intelligent but independent; they require a firm, consistent, and positive training approach rather than repetitive, mechanical drills.

 🔗